solutisfsw/desafio-cyberpunk/README.template.md

 ## Meta
 [Tarssito Pereira de Araujo](https://www.linkedin.com/in/tarssito-pereira-b180a8130/) – tarssito@hotmail.com

-Distribuído sob a licença `Tipo da licença`.
-Veja `LICENSE` para mais informações.
+Distribuído sob a licença Copyright (c) 2018 solutisfsw.